microsoft/bedrock/docs/services.md

 In this walkthrough, we'll use the [Azure Voting App](https://github.com/Azure-Samples/azure-voting-app-redis) as an example service that we are deploying, but you can also swap in your own service.

-1. If you don't have an existing repository, [create one in the given Azure Devops Project](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops#create-a-repo-using-the-web-portal)
+1. If you don't have an existing source code repository, [create one in the given Azure Devops Project](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops#create-a-repo-using-the-web-portal)
 2. [Clone this repository to your local machine](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops#clone-the-repo-to-your-computer)

 Our automation distinguishes between a `project` and a `service`.
-A `project` in Bedrock terminology has a one to one relationship with a git repo that contains one or more `services`.
+A `project` in Bedrock terminology is the same as a git repo, which contains one or more `services`.

 ### Onboarding a Service Project